 Cartels And the Collateral Damage of Meth Use

 Cartels have long controlled the drug trade in the US, but their interest in Super Meth has changed the landscape of meth use.
 Thanks to the lowered price and higher quality of meth available on the streets, the US has seen a surge in meth addiction and overdoses.

 Because the potency of the drug is so high, overdosing on it is a real threat.
 Leaving it behind is difficult but not impossible for those who become dependent and addicted to the substance.
 Residential drug treatment centers that deal with meth recovery typically hire mental health professionals as part of their staff.
 Meth’s long-term impacts can range from physical damage to cognitive impairment.

 Meth’s impact on society has led to more and more people overdosing on the drug.
 Since Super Meth came onto the scene, the amount of death due to overdoses have skyrocketed.
 If someone is addicted to the substance, it’s much easier for them to mistakenly overdose.

 Since many users consume meth in private locations without anyone around to supervise them, there is no one to call emergency services if an overdose were to happen.
 Seeking meth addiction treatment in Los Angeles is the best way to avoid becoming another statistic.

 Meth misuse comes in many forms.
 If someone is taking meth as a means of escape and has become addicted to it, they should seek the help they need from an organization that can give it to them.
 The Discovery House comprises trained individuals who can deal with meth recovery, from detox to long-term treatment.

 Breaking a methamphetamine habit is hard, but The Discovery House offers unique, tailor-made programs that focus on each individual’s recovery journey.
+Find substance abuse rehab programs that work for you.
 Talk to us today, and let’s plan how to help you escape the trap of meth addiction and dependency.